CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 ![image](/images/21.png)

-`Overlap Rafts` dictates if the support rafts can overlap
+`Overlap Rafts` dictates if the support rafts can overlap.

 ![image](/images/22.png)